 Canals, Museums and Cafes

 If it is museums and art that you seek, the Museum Quarter should be your priority.
-There you can find a world class line-up of galleries, including the famous Rijksmuseum, Stedelijk and the Van Gogh Museum, which houses over 1000 artifacts from the artist.
+There you can find a world-class line-up of galleries, including the famous Rijksmuseum, Stedelijk and the Van Gogh Museum, which houses over 1000 artefacts from the artist.

 For the gourmands and foodies

 Amsterdam has a lot of options for the gourmands and foodies who travel to eat fine food.
 It’s quite difficult to find Dutch food in the actual centre as most of the restaurants are aimed at tourists wanting a familiar-looking meal or burger, so make your way to the newly refurbished De Halen food hall for upmarket street food that the locals themselves are eating.
 As such an international city, you will also find Asian, Indian, Cantonese, Italian and many different types of cuisine here.

 If shopping is your thing, Amsterdam is known for its upmarket boutique-style stores, huge shopping malls and quaint little markets.
 De Negen Straatjes (the nine streets) are full of tiny boutique stores, while De Bijenkorf and De Kalvertoren are among Amsterdam’s largest department stores.
 Check out the floating flower market, flea markets and the famous Albert Cuypmarkt.
 If the weather is right you can spend much of your day strolling, cycling or boating between them.

 There are plenty of tour options, from basic bus-style boats to luxury private cruises, but if you prefer to stay in control of your time then boat hire is the way to go – you have the freedom to go wherever you want and even to moor up for breaks at your favourite spots.
 Pedalos and rowing boats are available too.